 Data management and monitoring of the Company's clinical trials are performed with the assistance of contract research organizations ("CROs") or clinical research associates ("CRAs") in accordance with the Company's standard operating procedures.
-Typically, CROs and some CRAs bill monthly for services performed, and others bill based upon milestones achieved.
+CROs and CRAs typically bill monthly for services performed, although some bill based upon milestones achieved.
 For outstanding amounts, the Company accrues unbilled clinical trial expenses based on estimates of the level of services performed each period.
-Costs of setting up clinical trial sites for participation in the trials are expensed immediately as research and development expenses.
+Costs of setting up clinical trial sites for participation in the trials are recognized upon execution of the clinical trial agreement and expensed immediately as research and development expenses.
 Clinical trial costs related to patient enrollment are accrued as patients are entered into and progress through the trial.
-Any initial payment made to the clinical trial site is recognized upon execution of the clinical trial agreements and expensed as research and development expenses.